msaxena2/logic-types-notes/notes/misc/verification-reactive-systems.md

 Reactive Systems Verification
 =============================

-Some notes based on Verfication of Reactive Systems by Klaus Schneider.
+Some notes based on Verfication of Reactive Systems.

 Generalogy of verification
 --------------------------